Permanent Residence (Green Card)

 When a department’s referral request is approved, the department or unit representative is given instructions for contacting the attorneys.

 Departments and other hiring units are responsible for legal and filing fees for Stanford-sponsored petitions.
-See F&B’s Legal Fee Schedule.
+See Fredrikson's Legal Fee Schedule.
 (The user must be logged in to a stanford.edu account to review the fee schedule.)
 Legal fees do not include filing or premium processing fees; these are extra and should be discussed with the attorneys.

 Do not consult the firm outside the context of an approved referral from the Office of General Counsel and/or Bechtel, for each individual matter you want to have referred.